jlopezvi/Flowgen/README.txt

 The make batch file ‘make_WIN.bat’ is configured to run the example The documentation is generated as .html files inside flowdoc/

+The //$ annotations and the code can be changed in the test C++ code to experiment with Flowgen.